Ben Wallace to step down as an MP at next election

-Ben Wallace resign as Defence Secretary and step down as MP at next election
+Ben Wallace to resign as defence secretary and step down as MP at next election

 Mr Wallace, 53, is a favourite among Tory members and topped the Conservative Home website’s July poll of most popular cabinet minister

-Ben Wallace has said he will be leaving Government in the autumn after four years as Defence Secretary.
+Ben Wallace has said he will be leaving government in the autumn after four years as defence secretary.

 Mr Wallace, who has played a key role in responding to Russia’s invasion of Ukraine and was a close ally of Boris Johnson, announced the news on Saturday.